 What is a Copywriter?
-(And How Can They Help Your Business Thrive?)
+And How Can They Help Your Business Thrive?

-Since then, I’ve had a lot of people ask me: What is a copywriter, anyway?
+Throughout my career, I’ve had a lot of people ask me: What is a copywriter, anyway?

 It’s been the most common question I’ve received.

 For instance, take last week.
 My good friend and I met up over coffee to discuss a novel she’s working on.
 When the conversation turned to our careers, she joked that she didn’t understand my job.
 The thing is, I don’t blame her at all.
 It’s a great question!
 The term “copywriting” isn’t exactly the most self-explanatory.

 But, with copy everywhere and copywriters playing a crucial role in successful business, it’s a profession that’s worth taking a closer look at.
 If you own a business, the difference between hiring a professional copywriter versus writing copy yourself can have a big impact on your sales and revenue.